 The main symptom of traveller's diarrhoea is passing watery stools at least three times within a 24 hour period.
 Other symptoms can include:

 Traveller's diarrhoea does not usually cause complications and will resolve on its own in most cases.
-If it is severe then you will need to seek medical attention or take antibiotics if you are unable to access medical assistance.
+If it is severe then you will need to seek professional medical attention or take prescribed antibiotics if you are unable to access medical assistance.

 For severe traveller's diarrhoea, antibiotic treatment will take one to two days to work.
 Non-antibiotic treatment, such as Imodium, for mild diarrhoea, will start to work after an hour or two.
 Traveller's diarrhoea typically resolves on its own without treatment in three to five days.